zeus-12/uxie/README.md

 - [ ] 10s limit on serverless function SUCKS!
 Should've chosen drizzle/kysely over prisma (for edge functions) UGHGHH checkout [acme-corp project](https://github.com/juliusmarminge/acme-corp) => using both prisma and kysely
+- [ ] prob better to use a background runner or something and do long-polling

 ## BUGS

-- [ ] reduce pdfreader scrollbar height + width
-- [ ] remove the option to change page from url params, and the weird dragging thing on area-highlight => prob better to rebuile the library.
+- [ ] remove the option to change page from url params.

 ### Low priority

-- [ ] implement ratelimit using upstash kv
+- [ ] implement ratelimit using redis kv => checkout upstash
-- [ ] profile how long pinecone takes for retrieval of embeddings, and maybe look into upstash embedding storage for this
+- [ ] profile how long pinecone takes for retrieval of embeddings, and maybe look into upstash embedding storage for this (pgvector?)
-- [ ] improve addcollab section
 - [ ] add a message similar to the one on flashcards tab for chat tab.
 - [ ] add download flashcards in csv,anki format.
-- [ ] update landing page => demo vid + features section to include flashcards.
-- [ ] fix docs stylin in "/f"
 - [ ] better error,loading pages => abstract this logic to hook / component
 - [ ] editor loads with empty data before the data is loaded.
 - [ ] setup permissions inside liveblocks dashboard